 Lavender oil may be used in a variety of different ways, the most simple of ways is to simply inhale the oil in times of distress or discomfort.
 For external use, try the remedies listed below:

-* For a DIY after-sun spray, add 10 drops lavender essential oil to 2-4 ounces of liquid distilled Aloe Vera and mist onto the afootcareffected area with a spray bottle.
+* For a DIY after-sun spray, add 10 drops lavender essential oil to 2-4 ounces of liquid distilled Aloe Vera and mist onto the affected area with a spray bottle.
 Keep in the refrigerator for a cooling effect on the skin.

 * For a peaceful night’s rest, apply to bottoms of feet, temples, and place 10 drops drops in an essential oil diffuser beside the bed.